 - In the case of confession, the person must be sent to judicial custody.

-There is a very important case in which superior courts have sets the standards while giving remand.
+There is a very important case in which superior courts have settled the standards while giving physical remand.
 Ghulam Sarwar’s case 1984 p.cr.l.j.2588

-Following are guidelines laid down in this case:
+Following are the guidelines which are laid down in this case: